SDelSorbo/crackmes-solutions/eset/Eset-crackme.md

-Thus we arrive at the call at address 00401bf5, if we press F8 again (step over), the program will close so we have to find out what happens in this call.
+Thus we arrive at the call at address 00401bf5, if we press F8 again (step over), the program will close so we have to find out what happens in this call.\
-We can immediately see the call to IsDebuggerPresent:
+If we press F7(step into) we can immediately see the call to IsDebuggerPresent, let's check the body of the function:

 mov eax,dword ptr fs:[30]
 movzx eax,byte ptr ds:[eax+2]